Load Managed Areas (LMAs) have helped us manage the peaks of electricity demand.

 Each flexibility provider is allocated a Maximum Demand Limit based on units consumed and number of customers in each “zone”.
 They commit to manage their local portfolio of demand below that the limit for a fixed period in return for a Service Payment.

-When adding up all the demand limits given agreed and any demand that is expected but not participating in the service this must be below the network capacity in the area.
+When adding up all the demand limits given, demand of participating providers along with any demand that is expected but not participating in the service this must be below the network capacity in the area.

 • Dynamic Congestion Response

-Flexibility providers respond to real-time congestion levels on the network, rescheduling controllable loads to avoid periods of high congestion (and high flexibility-prices) and making use of periods of low loading and low wholesale prices.
+Flexibility providers adjust to real-time congestion levels on the network by rescheduling controllable loads.
+This helps avoid periods of high congestion (and high flexibility prices) while taking advantage of times with lower network loading and wholesale prices.